Free Printable: Low Carb & Keto Food List

 - Add bourbon – Pour 1-2 tablespoons into the saucepan when simmering.

-How To Make Keto Syrup
+How To Make Sugar Free Maple Syrup

-This section shows how to make keto pancake syrup, with step-by-step photos and details about the technique, to help you visualize it.
-For full instructions, including amounts and temperatures, see the recipe card below.
+I have step-by-step photos here to help you visualize the recipe.
+For full instructions with amounts and temperatures, see the recipe card.

 - Simmer.
 Add Besti, maple extract, and water to a saucepan and bring to a gentle boil.
 Simmer and stir with a whisk occasionally, until sweetener dissolves.